macMikey/4d-component-google-api/README.md

 # 4d-component-google-api
-Example of calling Google APIs from 4D
+Example of calling Google APIs from 4D.

+The code is specific to using the [Google Cloud Vision API](https://cloud.google.com/vision/) but the methods for authentication can be applied to  ``OAuth2`` services in general.

 ### Version